 Cisco® Connected Mass Transit

 Cisco is one of the large enterprises to have developed a solution for public transportation.
 Their Cisco® Connected Mass Transit system allows connected vehicles to communicate with each other and with the surrounding infrastructure.
 Some of the possibilities in the platform are already widely used, including digital signage at bus and train stops and estimated time of arrival.
 One of the options includes vehicle onboard Internet services such as Wi-Fi, employee connection, push-to-talk voice.
-One of the companies that have successfully used this solution is the case of LINZAG, who wanted better tram & passenger safety, along with better transport experience for their city.
+One of the companies to have successfully used this solution is LINZAG, which wanted better tram & passenger safety, along with better transport experience for their city.

 Reduced Pollution Contribution